 The End – How You’ll Feel

 You may not feel ‘better’ right away.
-Therapy is not the answer to all problems.
-However, you may feel heard – and sometimes that alone can help.
+Therapy rarely provides immediate solutions.
+However, you may feel heard, and sometimes that alone can help.

 What is a Successful First Session?